seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-4.md

 ### Task 2: Deploy the connectivity configuration

 Before deploying the connectivity configuration, ensure that the virtual network gateway has been successfully deployed.
 The deployment will fail if you deploy a hub and spoke configuration with Use the hub as a gateway enabled and there is no gateway.
+In this task, you are going to deploy the connectivity configuration.

 #### Pre-requisites for this task